Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: METHODOLOGY

 \subsection{CHIME Configuration for Drone Beammapping}

+As described in \cite{CHIMEoverview}, CHIME is an interferometer with 1024 dual-polarized antennas distributed evenly across four cylindrical reflectors.
+The raw data from each of the $N=2048$ inputs is digitized and channelized into 1024 frequency bins between 400-800\,MHz in an ICEBoard\cite{ICEboard}.
+Signals from each pair of antennas are then correlated together in a GPU correlator, forming a data set of visibilities with 1024 frequency bins and $N^{2}$ ($\sim$4x$10^{6}$) channels, typically integrated to a cadence of 10\,s.
+As we describe below, this data acquisition system required modifications to allow a measurement of the drone signal.

-The drone noise source is a single mode source seen by all CHIME feeds.
-After the $N^2$ correlation there is effectively an equal amount of information in each entry of the visibility matrix and to maximise the sensitivity of the measurements we would like to retain all this information.
-However this poses a severe data rate challenge.
-To avoid smearing within an integration frame we must reduce the accumulation time from the standard 10\,s down to 2\,s, but this increased data rate of around 50\,TB/hour can neither be offloaded from the CHIME X-engine nor can any reasonable length of data be stored within the on-site storage.
+The flashing drone calibration source is seen by all CHIME feeds, and the on- and off-times are differenced and then accumulated as an $N^{2}$ matrix of visibilities using the pulsar gating mode available from CHIME.
+To avoid smearing within an integration frame we must reduce the accumulation time from the standard 10\,s down to 2\,s, but this increased data rate of around 50\,TB/hour can neither be offloaded from the CHIME X-engine nor can any useful length of data be stored within the on-site storage.
 To get around this we used the existing capabilities of the CHIME Science Data Processor (SDP) system to achieve a significant compression of the data\cite{CHIMEoverview}.

-First we note that although there is signal in each element of the correlation matrix, for a single mode noise source all of this is captured within the first eigenmode of the matrix.
-Although any motion of the drone within an integration frame can generate additional modes, at 2\,s cadence it is sufficient to record only a small number of the eigenvalues and vectors of the matrix to capture all of the information.
-Generating this eigendecomposition is computationally costly, and CHIME was designed to be able to do this once per 10\,s frame.
+For a source seen by all feeds, the resulting $N^{2}$ visibility matrix is effectively rank-1, meaning the majority of the signal power is captured in a single common mode.
+This common mode can be identified by performing a single-value decomposition (SVD \footnote{\href{https://numpy.org/doc/stable/reference/generated/numpy.linalg.svd.html}{numpy.linalg.svd documentation}}) on the matrix such that the common mode will be the first eigenmode of the matrix.
+Although any motion of the drone within an integration frame can generate additional modes, we found at 2\,s cadence it is sufficient to record only a small number of the eigenvalues and vectors of the matrix to capture all of the information.
+Generating this eigendecomposition is computationally costly, and CHIME was designed to be able to do this once per 10\,s frame for its source-based gain calibration.
 To fit within the computational footprint we only include data from a single cylinder of the instrument, which further reduces the output data rate.
-As we use an iterative algorithm for this calculation this gives only an $\sim N^2 = 16$ computational saving, rather than the $N^3$ increase we would expect for a full calculation.
+As we use an iterative algorithm for this calculation\cite{CHIMEoverview} this gives only a factor of 16 computational savings, rather than the factor of 64 savings we would expect for a full calculation.